Galveston Diet – Overview

 - Lunch: Power Greens with Chicken, Avocado, and Grilled Asparagus

-- Dinner: 12 ounces of chicken breast grilled 5 cups romaine lettuce chopped 1 avocado cut into inch piece.
+- Dinner: 12 ounces of chicken breast grilled 5 cups romaine lettuce chopped 1 avocado cut into inch pieces.

 - Snack: Walnut cocoa collagen balls